drmats/pyfup/README.md

 ## notes on SSL

-The easiest way to generate self-signed certificate with [OpenSSL](https://www.openssl.org/):
+The easiest way to generate private key and self-signed certificate with [OpenSSL](https://www.openssl.org/):

     $ openssl req -newkey rsa:2048 -new -nodes -x509 -days 365 -keyout ssl.key -out ssl.cert

-Beware that browser will complain that it can't confirm identification and on first connection **pyfup** will log a request error "SSLV3_ALERT_CERTIFICATE_UNKNOWN".
+Beware that browser will complain that it can't confirm site's identity and on first connection **pyfup** can log a request error "SSLV3_ALERT_CERTIFICATE_UNKNOWN" (this behavior is user-agent dependent).